rahulkhichar/marlin/README.md

 Accepts a payment request and immediately returns a response (202 Accepted).
 Offloads the actual payment processing to a background worker.
 Allows the client to check the status of the payment later.

+Optimizing API Response Time

+In-Memory Caching (Redis)

+Stores frequently accessed data in Redis to avoid unnecessary DB queries.
+Great for user sessions, rate limiting, and frequently accessed data.
+Database Query Caching

+TypeORM Cache: Caches DB query results to speed up responses.
+Useful for repeated queries that rarely change.
+✅ Reducing Payload Size
+Pagination

+Instead of returning thousands of records, return small chunks using LIMIT & OFFSET.
+Example: GET /users?page=1&limit=10
+Selective Data Retrieval

+Use GraphQL or DTOs (Data Transfer Objects) to return only the necessary fields instead of full entities.
+🔹 2️⃣ Efficient Code Design
+✅ Lazy Loading vs. Eager Loading
+Lazy Loading (default in TypeORM) loads relations only when accessed.
+Eager Loading loads relations immediately with the query, reducing multiple DB hits.
+Optimization: Use JOIN FETCH or eager loading only when necessary to prevent the "N+1 Query Problem".
+✅ Reducing Nested Loops & Expensive Computations
+Avoid deeply nested loops (O(n²) complexity).
+Use batch processing, indexing, and bulk updates to reduce expensive operations.
+🔹 3️⃣ Concurrency & Parallelism
+✅ Handling CPU-Bound Tasks (Task-Based Parallelism) For heavy computations, use:

+Worker threads (worker_threads module in Node.js).
+Background jobs (e.g., BullMQ + Redis).
+✅ Handling I/O-Bound Tasks (Async Processing)
+For slow DB queries, API calls, or file operations, use:

+async/await with Promise.all for parallel execution.
+Message queues (e.g., RabbitMQ, Kafka) to avoid blocking requests.

+Lazy Loading vs. Eager Loading: A Clear Explanation When working with databases and ORMs (like TypeORM in NestJS), we often fetch related data (e.g., a user’s orders, a product’s reviews).
+The way we load this related data can impact performance.

+There are two main approaches:

+Lazy Loading – Fetch related data only when needed (on-demand).
+Eager Loading – Fetch related data immediately (when the main entity is queried).
+✅ Lazy Loading (On-Demand Loading)
+The related data is not loaded immediately.
+Instead, it is fetched later only when accessed.
+This reduces the initial query time but may cause extra queries when accessing related data.
+📌 Example (Lazy Loading in TypeORM/NestJS)
+ts
+Copy
+Edit
+import { Entity, Column, PrimaryGeneratedColumn, OneToMany } from 'typeorm';
+import { Order } from './order.entity';

+@Entity()
+export class User {
+@PrimaryGeneratedColumn()
+id: number;

+@Column()
+name: string;

+@OneToMany(() => Order, (order) => order.user, { lazy: true }) // Lazy loading
+orders: Promise<Order[]>; // Must be a Promise<> type }
+🔹 Here, the orders field is not loaded by default.
+🔹 If we query User, it won’t fetch orders until we explicitly access user.orders.

+✅ Lazy Loading Query
+ts
+Copy
+Edit
+const user = await userRepository.findOne({ where: { id: 1 } });
+const orders = await user.orders; // This triggers a separate query First query: Fetches the user only.
+Second query (only when needed): Fetches the orders.
+🔴 Potential Problem: If you have many related records, lazy loading can cause the "N+1 Query Problem", where multiple queries are executed instead of one.

+✅ Eager Loading (Immediate Loading)
+The related data is fetched immediately in the initial query.
+This is faster if you know you'll need the related data.
+However, it increases query complexity if the data isn’t always needed.
+📌 Example (Eager Loading in TypeORM/NestJS)
+ts
+Copy
+Edit
+import { Entity, Column, PrimaryGeneratedColumn, OneToMany } from 'typeorm';
+import { Order } from './order.entity';

+@Entity()
+export class User {
+@PrimaryGeneratedColumn()
+id: number;

+@Column()
+name: string;

+@OneToMany(() => Order, (order) => order.user, { eager: true }) // Eager loading
+orders: Order[];
+}
+🔹 Here, orders are always loaded whenever a User is queried.

+✅ Eager Loading Query
+ts
+Copy
+Edit
+const user = await userRepository.findOne({ where: { id: 1 } });
+console.log(user.orders); // Orders are already available
+Only one query is executed, fetching both the user and orders together.
+Better for performance when related data is always needed.
+🔥 Key Differences: Lazy vs. Eager Loading
+Feature Lazy Loading Eager Loading
+When is related data loaded?
+When accessed Immediately Query Performance Faster initial query Slower initial query Number of Queries Multiple queries (N+1 problem) Single query Flexibility Loads only when needed Always loads, even if unused Best for When related data is rarely needed When related data is always needed 🚀 When to Use What?
+Scenario Use Lazy Loading Use Eager Loading
+You don’t always need related data ✅ ❌
+You always need related data ❌ ✅
+Too many extra queries (N+1 issue) ❌ ✅
+Performance-critical queries ✅ (optimize with caching) ✅ 🛠 Best Practice: Use Selective Eager Loading
+Instead of always using eager loading, selectively fetch related data only when needed using JOINs or relations in queries.

+✅ Example: Fetch Users with Orders Only When Needed ts
+Copy
+Edit
+const user = await userRepository.findOne({
+where: { id: 1 },
+relations: ['orders'], // Eager loading only for this query });
+🔹 This fetches users with their orders only when needed, avoiding unnecessary joins in every query.

+🎯 Final Takeaways
+✔ Lazy Loading: Loads data only when needed (avoids unnecessary data but can cause N+1 issues).
+✔ Eager Loading: Loads related data immediately (better for frequently accessed relationships).
+✔ Selective Loading: The best approach is loading related data only when necessary using query-based relations.

+🚀 Next Steps
+1️⃣ Profile queries using TypeORM Logging to see performance differences.
+2️⃣ Optimize queries using indexes, pagination, and query builder.
+3️⃣ Use caching to speed up frequently accessed data.

+Let me know if you want real-world optimizations, query profiling, or database indexing strategies!

+Offset-Based Pagination in SQL
+Offset-based pagination retrieves a fixed number of records (LIMIT) after skipping a specific count (OFFSET).

+SQL Query Example
+sql
+Copy
+Edit
+SELECT \* FROM users
+ORDER BY created_at DESC
+LIMIT 10 OFFSET 20;
+LIMIT 10 → Fetches 10 records.
+OFFSET 20 → Skips the first 20 records.
+ORDER BY created_at DESC → Ensures a consistent order.
+Trade-offs of Offset-Based Pagination
+✅ Easy to implement
+✅ Works well for small datasets
+❌ Performance issues for large datasets (OFFSET requires scanning skipped rows) ❌ Inconsistent results if data changes (new records shift page results)

+3. Handling Data Consistency in Pagination
+   Problems
+   If new data is added between paginated requests, results may shift.
+   Users might see duplicates or miss records.
+   Solutions
+1. Use Snapshotting (Consistent Reads)
+   Capture a snapshot using a fixed timestamp.
+   Query results based on records created before that timestamp.
+1. Cursor-Based Pagination (Alternative to OFFSET) Instead of OFFSET, use a cursor (e.g., created_at, id).
+   Fetch records after a specific cursor value.

+   🔥 Improve Performance → Switch to cursor-based pagination.
+   🔄 Ensure Data Consistency → Use snapshot timestamps.
+   🚀 Optimize Queries → Add indexes on created_at.

+Snapshotting (Consistent Reads)
+The Problem with Offset-Based Pagination
+When using OFFSET + LIMIT, users might see duplicate or missing data if records are inserted, deleted, or updated between requests.
+Example:

+User requests page 1 (offset=0, limit=10).
+New records are added to the database.
+User requests page 2 (offset=10, limit=10), but because new data shifted the results, they might:
+See some records again (duplicates).
+Miss some records (data shifting).
+Solution: Capture a Snapshot
+The idea is to freeze a version of the dataset at a specific time.
+All paginated queries use the same snapshot timestamp to maintain consistency.
+How to Implement Snapshot-Based Pagination
+Step 1: Capture a Timestamp
+When the first page request is made, generate a fixed timestamp.
+This ensures that subsequent pages retrieve data from the same snapshot.
+Step 2: Query Using That Timestamp
+Modify queries to fetch records that were created before the snapshot timestamp. created_at <= '2025-02-26 12:00:00' ensures that only records present at that time are retrieved.
+Even if new records are inserted, the results will stay consistent across paginated requests.